Sriram2226/AlertWatch-Fall-Detection-System-/README.md

    ```

 3. NOTE : Create your own Telegram Bot using Botfather token in telegram and paste the your bot token and chat_id in main.py's designated variable
+   [Then only you can run main.py to get alert notification]

 ## Usage